1980 East Coast Bays by-election: Campaign

 Social Credit's popularity reached its zenith around the time of the East Coast Bays by-election.

 Shortly before the election, Muldoon raised the tolls on the Auckland Harbour Bridge from 20 cents to 25 cents, which was a very unpopular move.
 The Labour Party had ongoing problems with their billboards being vandalised.
 Labour attempted to discredit Social Credit with a pamphlet that set out the movement's founder, Major C. H. Douglas, antisemitic views.
 Muldoon was also embroiled in a public spat with various journalists, most notably cartoonist Tom Scott.
 But most damaging was Muldoon's lack of enthusiasm for National's candidate for the by-election, Don Brash; Muldoon had favoured the party's vice-president Sue Wood.
 Tactical voting by Labour supporters was partly responsible for the upset.
 Many also believed that Muldoon, who had no time for his economist candidate, put up the tolls on the harbour bridge just before the contest with the intention of derailing Brash's campaign.
-Chief aming Muldoon's gripes with Brash was that he had recently hosted the New Zealand visit of arch-monetarist Milton Friedman whose economic ideas were contrary to Muldoon's policies.
+Chief among Muldoon's gripes with Brash was that he had recently hosted the New Zealand visit of arch-monetarist Milton Friedman whose economic ideas were contrary to Muldoon's policies.